Written by: Alexandra Uta // Last Updated: Mar 28, 2023

 Best for

-They may be more important with other water filtering solutions, but with RO systems, too, one should choose a unit that’s NSF certified (or tested) if possible.
+They may be more important with other water treatment solutions, but with RO systems, too, one should choose a unit that’s NSF certified (or tested) if possible.
 NSF certifications not only ensure a reverse osmosis system’s performance (as claimed by the manufacturer), but also that it’s made from high-quality materials.

 Some reverse osmosis systems are also certified by the FDA which we consider less important.